garcia-nacho/garcia-nacho.github.io/_posts/DrugDiscovery.md

   }
   {% endhighlight %}

-Next we select the best possible model and we train on it to use it to predict the activity of the test dataset:
+Next, we select the best set of hyperparameters to train a model to predict the activity of the test dataset:{: style="text-align: justify"}

 {% highlight r %}
 #Validation best performer